 The search strategy used for the ERIC database involved the following command line search: YR(1980-2020) AND LA(English) AND TI,AB,SU(career* aspiration* OR occupation* aspiration* OR vocation* aspiration* OR job* aspiration*) AND TI,AB(children OR child* OR adolescent* OR teen* OR youth* OR young people OR pupil* OR student* OR learner* OR boy* OR girl* NOT higher education OR tertiary education OR university student* OR college student* OR graduate* OR undergraduate* OR postgraduate*) AND TI,AB(intervention* OR experiment* OR trial* OR program* NEAR/6 aspiration*).
 Abbreviations include: YR = restrict search by year(s) of publication; LA = restrict search by language of publication; TI,AB,SU = restrict search to title, abstract, or subject; NEAR/6 = finds terms within six words of each other; * = truncates term to find variations of the search term.

-Managing and screening search results
+Managing and Screening Search Results

 To screen and select studies for the review an independent double screening procedure was employed, with initial abstract screening followed by full document screening (Figure 1).
 The lead researcher screened all 671 search results from the identified databases against the inclusion criteria.
 Another author independently screened a random sample of studies (33.38% of studies) to minimise individual errors and biases.
 Inter-rater reliability, Cohen’s k, was calculated as 0.73 (94.62% agreement).
 Remaining disagreements regarding which studies met the inclusion criteria were resolved through in-person discussion.
-A record keeping log of the search and screening process is available in the specified data repository.
+A record keeping log of the search and screening process is available in the specified data repository and a list of included studies is attached as a supplementary file.

 Fig. 1 Overview of the search and screening process

-Coding and synthesis
+Coding and Synthesis

 The first step in the coding process involved creating textual summarises of the features of each intervention study to build up categories covering the intervention approaches and to map their presence or absence.
 These features included the intervention topic and objectives, participant information, measurement categories, intervention content, and publication details.
 To compare different features of the interventions, descriptive statistics were produced and qualitative themes covering the intervention approaches were developed.
 In synthesising the quantitative data and qualitative themes into a coherent analysis of the tensions between the identified intervention approaches and changing career conditions, SCCT was used to structure the analysis around key personal and environmental factors relevant to influencing children’s career aspirations.